A.W. Law LLC — Advocates & Solicitors

 1. 01What a stern warning legally is

-A stern warning is a formal warning issued by the police or the Public Prosecutor’s office in lieu of pressing charges.
-It records that an investigation occurred and that, on the evidence, the person was found to have committed an offence, but the prosecutorial discretion has been exercised not to charge.
-The matter goes on internal police records as a stern warning but does not produce a criminal conviction or a sentence.
-For first-time offenders and minor matters, a stern warning is often the best practical outcome.
+A stern warning in Singapore is a formal warning issued by the police or the Public Prosecutor’s office in lieu of pressing charges.
+It records that an investigation occurred and that, on the evidence, the person was found to have committed an offence, but that prosecutorial discretion has been exercised not to charge.
+The matter goes on internal police records as a stern warning, but it does not produce a criminal conviction or a sentence.
+For first-time offenders and minor matters, a stern warning is often the best practical outcome you can hope for.

 I’m Hasif, an Associate Director at A.W.
 Law LLC handling criminal investigation defence in Singapore.
-The “what does this stern warning actually mean?” question comes up regularly in matters where the police have offered a warning and the client is trying to decide whether to accept or contest.
-This post is the practical explainer of what a stern warning is, what it isn’t, and what it means for your future.
+I was called to the Singapore Bar in 2020, and the “what does this stern warning actually mean?” question comes up regularly when the police have offered a warning and the client is trying to decide whether to accept or contest.
+This post is the practical explainer of what a stern warning is, what it isn’t, what the leading Singapore case says about it, and what it means for your future.

 What a stern warning legally is

-In Singapore, the decision to prosecute is the Public Prosecutor’s discretion under Article 35(8) of the Constitution and the Criminal Procedure Code 2010.
-The police investigate; the Public Prosecutor decides whether to charge.
-The Public Prosecutor (and, under delegation, the police for many offences) can decide:
+In Singapore, the decision to prosecute is the Public Prosecutor’s discretion under Article 35(8) of the Constitution of the Republic of Singapore and the Criminal Procedure Code 2010.
+The Singapore Police Force investigates; the Attorney-General’s Chambers, acting as Public Prosecutor, decides whether to charge.
+Where a matter falls short of prosecution, the outcome usually lands in one of these buckets:

 • Charge and prosecute.
-The matter goes to court.
+The matter goes to court and, if proved, ends in a conviction and sentence.

 • No further action (NFA).
-The matter is closed without further consequence.
+The matter is closed with no record of wrongdoing at all.

 • Stern warning.
 A formal warning, recorded but not prosecuted.

 • Conditional warning.
-Variant of stern warning with conditions attached (e.g., good behaviour for a defined period).
+A variant of the stern warning with conditions attached, usually good behaviour for a defined period.

 When a stern warning is offered